 A strong sense of classroom community is your greatest asset in secondary school.
 The key to any safe, welcoming, and productive work environment is communication.
 This is why I introduce icebreakers for high school students during the first week of school.
+We’ve played a ton of popular icebreakers for teens, and this blog post will share some student favorites!

 When it comes to icebreakers for high school students, it’s important to have a goal in mind.
 Are you looking for a fun way to learn students’ names?
 Or are you hoping to develop team-building skills?
 Perhaps you just want to get students talking with one another.
 This can help you decide which icebreaker game would work best for your classroom.